-To compute the penalization term, it is computed the sum of the values of the $r^{th}$ column where the partial $\varepsilon$-monotonic constraint is not followed.
-Therefore, if the relation is increasing (decreasing) $\varepsilon$-monotonic, then the rectified values of the negative (positive) sum of the Jacobian matrix and $\varepsilon$ are summed up.
+To compute the penalization term, the sum of the values of the $r^{th}$ column where the partial $\varepsilon$-monotonicity constraint is not followed is computed.
+Therefore, if the relation is increasing (decreasing) $\varepsilon$-monotonic, then the rectified values of the negative (positive) sum of the Jacobian matrix are summed up.
 Consequently, the regularization term is computed as